Fabricators-of-Create/Porting-Lib/CONTRIBUTING.md

 making a regular mixin for the class `ClassA.ClassB`, the mixin class name would be `ClassA$ClassBMixin`.

 #### Behavior and Style
-- All mixin-added fields and methods must be private and annotated with `@Unique`.
+- All mixin-added fields and methods must be private and have the prefix 'port_lib$'.
 This will prefix them with the mod ID, which is critical for mod compatibility.

 - Mixins are to be designed to be as compatible as possible.
 No Overwrites, Redirects, or Inject Head Unconditional